diogogithub/gnu-social/README.md

 particulars.
 See each package's license file in the extlib directory for additional terms.

+Refer to COPYING.md for full text of the software license..

 ### Troubleshooting

 The primary output for GNU social is syslog,